Innago Logo

 There's no better time for spring cleaning your rental property than, well... the spring.
 The sun stays out just a little bit longer, and people get the urge to wipe it all away and make a fresh start.
 According to the American Cleaning Institute, 72% of households spring clean every year.
 Surely your future tenants would not want you to be the exception.

 If you’re between leases, the spring is the perfect time to refresh your units with a little extra TLC.
-If you’re not, or if you have long-term renters, it still doesn’t hurt to share this list with your tenants.
+If you’re not, or if you have long-term renters, it still doesn’t hurt to share this spring cleaning checklist with your tenants.
 You may be surprised how many take the info to heart (who doesn’t love a freshly cleaned living space?).
 And if you really want to go the extra mile, offer to buy / provide the cleaning materials for anyone that takes you up on it.
 Take advantage of the extra daylight and follow this checklist to ensure your rental property stays in top condition.

 1. Wash walls, cabinets, baseboards, and woodwork